Crimea, 11 Years later: Ukrainian human rights defenders demand accountability at Helsinki+50 Conference | ZMINA Human Rights Center

 She stressed that Russia’s policy in Crimea is an attempt to change the demographic composition of the peninsula through the systematic resettlement of Russian citizens: officials, judges, security forces, educators, doctors and pensioners, who are considered to be carriers of state ideology.

-She stressed that Russia has continued to grossly violate international law since 2014: “The Human Rights Centre ZMINA has been documenting violations of human rights and international humanitarian law since the very beginning of the occupation of Crimea.
-During this time, we and our partner human rights organisations have documented a large number of different violations by the Russian Federation, and this number of violations is growing every year“.
+She stressed that Russia grossly violates international law since 2014: “ZMINA has been documenting violations of human rights and international humanitarian law since the very beginning of the occupation of Crimea.
+During this time, we have documented a large number of violations by the Russian Federation, which grows every year.

-The human rights defender drew attention to the fact that Russia does not recognise the annexation of Crimea as an occupation and applies its national legislation there.
-This leads to a systematic violation of the rights of the civilian population.
+The human rights defender drew attention to the fact that Russia does not recognize the illegal annexation of Crimea as an occupation and applies its national legislation there, violating international humanitarian law.
+This leads to a systematic pressure on the rights of the civilian population.
+Among the most common violations are politically motivated persecution for pro-Ukrainian position, journalistic activity or activism, as well as on religious and ethnic grounds: “We know about over 220 political prisoners, most of whom are Crimean Tatars.
+Most of them were deported to penitentiary institutions in the Russian Federation.

 According to her, these people are subjected to searches, abductions, torture, fabricated criminal cases – and all this is happening in conditions of complete impunity.

-All the violations and international crimes mentioned by my colleagues are accompanied by propaganda and disinformation campaigns in the Russian media.
-Since the beginning of the occupation, the Russian media have systematically used hate speech against Crimean Tatars, Ukrainian activists, human rights defenders and journalists – these groups are the most frequent victims of criminal prosecution in fabricated cases,” she stressed.
+The Head of the Board of the Crimean Human Rights Group, Olha Skrypnyk, stressed the systematic spread of hate speech by Russian state media: “All the violations and international crimes mentioned by my colleagues are accompanied by propaganda and disinformation campaigns in the Russian media.
+Since the beginning of the occupation, the Russian media have systematically used hate speech against Crimean Tatars, Ukrainian activists, human rights defenders and journalists — these groups are the most frequent victims of criminal prosecution in fabricated cases.

-Olha Skrypnyk noted that with Russia’s full-scale invasion, hate speech in the media has moved to a new level and transformed into direct calls for destruction: “Since 2022, the nature of hate speech has changed – it has transformed into open public calls for committing grave crimes.
+Skrypnyk noted that with Russia’s full-scale invasion, hate speech in the media has moved to a new level and transformed into direct calls for destruction: “Since 2022, the nature of hate speech has changed – it has transformed into open public calls for committing grave crimes.
 Russian journalists have refused to even imitate compliance with journalistic standards.
-Today, the public space is dominated by extreme hate speech and direct calls for destroying Ukraine and its people simply because of their citizenship or connection with Ukraine“.
+Today, the public space is dominated by extreme hate speech and direct calls for destroying Ukraine and its people simply because of their citizenship or connection with Ukraine.

-The Head of the Board of the Crimean Human Rights Group added that after 2022, Russian media actively spread the idea of armed aggression against the European Union and the United States.
-Through messages about “Satanists who have taken over Europe”, calls to “bomb decision-making centres” and destroy cities that supply weapons to Ukraine, Kremlin propaganda is trying to legitimise potential violence and create an idea of Russia’s so-called “liberation” mission in Europe.
+She added that after 2022, Russian media actively spread the idea of armed aggression against the EU and the United States.
+Through messages about “satanists who have taken over Europe”, calls to “bomb decision-making centres” and “destroy cities that supply weapons to Ukraine”, Kremlin propaganda tries to legitimise potential violence and create an idea of Russia’s so-called “liberation” mission in Europe.
+In this context, Skrypnyk stressed the need for an international response to disinformation, as she said there is a direct link between propaganda and the scale of international crimes in Ukraine.

 The participants surmised through the emphasis that in the 21st century, aggression cannot remain unanswered.
 If the OSCE tools are not able to respond effectively, they must be updated.
 The principles declared in 1975 must continue to work today to protect dignity, rights and sovereignty.